A general model of hierarchical fractal scale-free networks: Introduction

 \section{Introduction}

 Many of the complex systems around us and in various research fields of science and technology can be described by networks \cite{Albert02,Barthelemy11,Cimini19,Gosak18,Ding19}.
-Since nodes and edges, the constituents of networks, represent a wide variety of objects and interactions, respectively, Euclidean distances are not generally defined for networks.
+Since nodes and edges, the constituents of networks, represent a wide variety of objects and interactions, respectively, Euclidean distances are not always defined for networks.
 The absence of the Euclidean distance eliminates the limitation of the number of edges connecting to a node, namely the degree $k$ of a node, and thus allows a large fluctuation of $k$.
 In fact, degree distributions $P(k)$ of many real-world networks obey power-law functions for large $k$, i.e. $P(k)\propto k^{-\gamma}$ with an exponent $\gamma$ \cite{Barabasi99}.
-On the other hand, it is possible to define the shortest-path distance that is the minimum number of edges connecting two nodes.
+We define the shortest path distance to be the minimum number of edges connecting two nodes even for a network where the Euclidean distance is not defined.
 We can quantify the linear distance over a network by the average shortest-path distance $\langle l \rangle$ or the network diameter $L$ defined as the largest shortest-path distance.
 If the diameter $L$ of a network $\mathcal{G}$ scales with the number of nodes $N$ as $L\propto \log N$, $\mathcal{G}$ is referred to as a small-world network \cite{Watts98}.
-In contrast, if the relation $L\propto N^{1/\df}$ holds, $\mathcal{G}$ is called to be a fractal network with the fractal dimension $\df$ \cite{Song05}.
+In contrast, if the relation $L\propto N^{1/\df}$ holds, $\mathcal{G}$ is called to be a \textit{fractal network} with the fractal dimension $\df$ \cite{Song05}.
 Due to the small-world nature of the majority of real-world networks, a lot of structural models of small-world and scale-free networks have been proposed \cite{Barabasi99,Dorogovtsev00,Li03,Krapivsky05,Vazquez01,Boguna03,Caldarelli02,Barrat04,Newman10}, and various phenomena or dynamics on them have been extensively studied \cite{Boccaletti06,Dorogovtsev08,Li21,Arenas08,Kiss18}.
-Actual networks, however, often possess fractal structures in shorter length scales than their network diameters or the average shortest-path distances \cite{Song05,Kitsak07,Kawasaki10}.
+Actual scale-free networks, however, often possess fractal structures in shorter length scales than their network diameters or the average shortest-path distances.
+World Wide Web, protein interaction networks, and actor networks are known to be examples of real-world fractal scale-free networks \cite{Song05,Kitsak07,Kawasaki10}.
 Nevertheless, there is less research on fractal scale-free networks (FSFNs) than on small-world scale-free networks.
 In particular, the lack of a structural model of FSFNs that can freely control the exponent $\gamma$, fractal dimension $\df$, and other structural features delays the study of phenomena or dynamics on FSFNs.